People with lived experience

 - Roses in the Ocean - Support for people with a lived experience of suicide or suicide loss.

-- Mind Australia Kwelena Step Up, Step Down Service - Short term residential support as well as online support services to support recovery from mental ill-health.
+- Step Up, Step Down (SUSD) Service - Rockingham - Short term residential support as well as online support services to support recovery from mental ill-health.

 - Baldivis and Rockingham Circle of Friends - Circle of Friends, Mental Health Social Group - Run by people with a lived experience of mental health issues.